 Stay Safe and Comfortable with McQuillan’s Trusted Electrical Repair Solutions

 Electrical problems never show up at a convenient time, but they’re always better addressed sooner rather than later.
-McQuillan has been a staple of the St Paul community for decades, offering licensed and insured electrical repair, maintenance, and emergency service you can trust.
-Our certified technicians handle everything from stubborn outlets to whole-home rewiring, and every job is covered by our 100% satisfaction guarantee.
+McQuillan has been serving the St. Paul community for generations, providing licensed and insured electrical repair, maintenance, and emergency service you can trust.
+Our certified technicians handle everything from outlet replacements and panel upgrades to whole-home rewiring — all backed by our 100% satisfaction guarantee.

 Don’t ignore flickering lights, warm outlets, or tripping breakers.
 Contact McQuillan today to schedule your electrical repair or safety inspection and restore peace of mind to your home.